orsonteodoro/gcf2/README.md

 env-update
 </pre>

-The alternative is to do a clean install saving etc, home, the world file
+The alternative is to do a clean install saving etc, root, home, the world file